Category Archives: Movie Lists

 Starring: Cary Grant, Deborah Kerr

 This is my all time favorite classic love story.
 It brings a tear to my eye every time I watch it.
+One thing that explodes on the scene is the chemistry between Cary Grant and Deborah Kerr.

 Honorable Mentions: